ibm-cloud-docs/maximo-application-suite/plan.md

 ### {{site.data.keyword.prodname_imas_short}} license ID
 {: #maslicid}

-A unique 12-character hexadecimal value, such as `0abcac110f02` in the first line of your {{site.data.keyword.prodname_imas_short}} license key file.
+A unique 12-character hexadecimal value in the first line of your {{site.data.keyword.prodname_imas_short}} license key file.
+For example, `SERVER sls-rlks-0.rlks 0242ac110002 27000`, where the 12-character hexadecimal value is `0242ac110002`.
+You can use a Secret Manager or if you do not have the Secret Manager installed, you can use base64 encoding.
+For more information, see [Base64 encoding and decoding](https://www.base64encode.org/){: external}.

 ### {{site.data.keyword.cloud_notm}} API Key
 {: #cloudapikey}

 Your {{site.data.keyword.cloud_notm}} account's API key.
 The user who owns this key must be assigned the Administrator role.
 If you do not have the API key, see
 [Managing user API keys](/docs/account?topic=account-userapikey&interface=ui).

-## Verify access role
-{: #verifyrole}

-IAM access roles are required to install this deployable architecture and create all the required elements.

-You need the following permissions for this deployable architecture:
-- Create services from {{site.data.keyword.cloud_notm}} catalog.
-- Create and modify {{site.data.keyword.cloud_notm}} VPC services, virtual server instances, networks, network prefixes, storage volumes, SSH keys, and security groups of this VPC.
-- Create and modify IBM Cloud direct links and IBM Cloud Transit Gateway.
-- Access existing Object Storage services.

-For information about configuring permissions, contact your {{site.data.keyword.cloud_notm}} account administrator.

-## Access for {{site.data.keyword.cloud_notm}} projects
-{: #access-ibmcloud-projects}

-You can use {{site.data.keyword.cloud_notm}} projects as a deployment option.
-Projects are designed with infrastructure as code and compliance in mind to help ensure that your projects are managed, secure, and always compliant.
-For more information, see [Learn about IaC deployments with projects](/docs/secure-enterprise?topic=secure-enterprise-understanding-projects).

-You need the following access to create a project and create project tooling resources within the account.
-Make sure you have the following access:
-- The Editor role on the Projects service.
-- The Editor and Manager role on the Schematics service
-- The Viewer role on the resource group for the project For more information, see [Assigning users access to projects](/docs/secure-enterprise?topic=secure-enterprise-access-project).